Skip to content Learn about the access keys available for Metadata Registry

 This attribute identifies technical subject matter experts who may be different to the business data steward and may be contacted for technical advice such as how an item is generated.

-The technical contact point is recorded as a team or section that can provide additional information related to the data.
-The team or section shared mailbox address is preferred because it is generic and enduring, minimising the need to regularly update metadata records.
+The contact point is recorded as the team or section that can provide additional information related to an item.
+The Technical data steward’s team or section shared mailbox address is preferred because it is generic and enduring, minimising the need to regularly update metadata records.

 Controlled values